jelambrar96/data_engineer_zoomcamp_project_jelambrar96/README.md

 ## Solution Infrastructure

-This project utilizes a host of cloud computing technologies to address the significant challenge of processing gigantic datasets efficiently The project utilizes a suite of Cloud Computing Technologies for efficient data processing due to their scalability, reliability, and performance benefits.
+This project utilizes a host of cloud computing technologies to address the significant challenge of processing gigantic datasets efficiently.
+The project utilizes a suite of Cloud Computing Technologies for efficient data processing due to their scalability, reliability, and performance benefits, for example, utilizing data engineering tools like Apache Hadoop and Spark allows for efficient data processing and analysis, additionally, Google BigQuery can serve as a powerful data warehousing solution, providing insights at high speed.

 ![](media/zoomcamp.drawio.png)